ShakedHad/News/README.md

 # Tickets

 npm scripts:
+* npm run all - run both the client and the server
 * npm run client-dev - run the client as dev
 * npm run server-dev - run the server as dev
 * npm run build-dev - compile the app in dev env